Laura Anne Fry

-Laura Anne Fry (born January 22, 1857–1943) was an American artist who specialized in wood carving, ceramics, and china painting.
+Laura Anne Fry (January 22, 1857 – July 30, 1943) was an American artist who specialized in wood carving, ceramics, and china painting.
 She worked at both the Rookwood Pottery Company and the Lonhuda Pottery Company as a ceramic painter and teacher, and she received a patent for one of her technical innovations.
 She headed up the Purdue University Art Department for a quarter of a century, and under her guidance, the department developed a high reputation for its ceramic program.

 Early life and education

 Laura Anne Fry was born in White County, Indiana, not far from Lafayette.
 Both her father, Wiliam Henry Fry, and her grandfather Henry Lindley Fry were artists as well and taught her wood carving.
 Her family moved to Cincinnati, Ohio, so that her father could take up a position teaching at the McMicken School of Design.
 At the age of 12, she began training at the school herself, and she returned intermittently until the mid 1880s.
 She initially studied drawing and modeling with Louis Rebisso and later china painting with Maria Eggers and life drawing with Thomas Satterwhite Noble.
 Fry is thought to have gained most of her ceramics training in New Jersey and in Europe, though the details are lost.
 She also spent time at the Art Students League in New York in 1886.